What we know about the pipe bomb scare and suspect Cesar Sayoc's arrest

 Breaking News Emails

-Twelve suspicious packages all containing explosive devices sent to high-profile figures critical of President Trump and CNN's New York offices have been intercepted by authorities over the past week leading to at least one arrest on Friday.
+The string of suspicious packages, most filled with explosive devices, sent to high-profile figures critical of President Trump and CNN's New York offices have been intercepted by authorities over the past week leading to at least one arrest on Friday.

 As the Secret Service and FBI continue to investigate the attempted attacks, here is everything we know about the pipe bomb scare: